ajegorovs/bubble_process_py/README.md

 # bubble_process_py

-series of images with raising bubbles -> time series analysis Algorithm is designed to extract contours from a series of imges depicting bubbles flow.
+Algorithm is designed to extract contours from a series of imges depicting bubbles flow.
 Original case works with images that are of high contrast images as can seen on image below
 ![My Image](README_FILES/img0027.bmp)
 fish-eye correction is applied to images using predefined (mapx.npy,mapy.npy) parameter array (openCV image calibration):